-OUTCOMES: Students will be able-
+Course Outcomes: Students will be able-

-CO1 To develop the scientific attitude that makes the students open minded, critical observations, curiosity thinking etc.
+CO1 To develop the scientific attitude that makes the students open minded, critical observations, curiosity thinking etc. CO2

-- CO2 To acquire the specialized knowledge relevant to reproductive biology and biochemistry. - CO3 To understand the basic and molecular laboratory techniques in both physiology and biochemistry. - CO4 To acquire the knowledge about various male and female infertility problems
+To acquire the specialized knowledge relevant to reproductive biology and biochemistry.

+CO3 To understand the basic and molecular laboratory techniques in both physiology and

+CO4 To acquire the knowledge about various male and female infertility problems

-- 1. Demonstration of male and female reproductive systems of earthworm, grass hopper, and rat. - 2.
-Processing of reproductive tissues for microanatomy and histochemistry. - 3.
-Study of permanent slides on mammalian reproductive tissues. - 4.
+- Demonstration of male and female reproductive systems of earthworm, grass hopper, and 1 2. - Processing of reproductive tissues for microanatomy and histochemistry. - Study of permanent slides on mammalian reproductive tissues.
+3. - 4.
 Study of folliculogenesis and atresia in rat ovary. - 5.
-Study of apoptosis in gonads. - 6.
-Extraction and estimation of macromolecules such as proteins, carbohydrates, lipids, and nucleic acids. - 7.
-Isolation of testicular cells and ovarian follicular cells. - 8.
-Oocyte collection; aspiration and slicing method. - 9.
-Sperm morphology, capacitation, sperm count, and sperm motility. - 10.
-Vaginal smear preparation to examine estrous cycle and pregnancy. - 11.
-Oocyte maturation in vitro. - 12.
-In vitro fertilization
+Study of apoptosis in gonads. - Extraction and estimation of macromolecules such as proteins, carbohydrates, lipids, and 6.
+7. - Isolation of testicular cells and ovarian follicular cells. - 8.
+Oocyte collection; aspiration and slicing method.
+9. - Sperm morphology, capacitation, sperm count, and sperm motility.
+10. - Vaginal smear preparation to examine estrous cycle and pregnancy.
+11. - Oocyte maturation in vitro. - In vitro fertilization 12.